 I know You have knowledge of building a machine learning model.
 It requires many steps like data cleaning, data reduction, model creation, and other steps.
 Each time you define a problem on it, you repeat all the steps to make a better model.
-But wait do you know you can automate these steps ?.
-If yes then you can read our other posts.
+But wait do you know you can automate these steps?
+If yes then you can read our other articles.
 And if not then this tutorial is for you.
-You will know step by step guide to building a machine learning pipeline.
+You will know step by step guide to build a machine learning pipeline.

 Steps for building the best predictive model